 I also wonder whether the vapor-chamber module is going to be available on all configurations, or only on the higher-tier RTX 3070Ti/3080Ti modules.
 That’s because Lenovo implemented different cooling modules for the lower and upper tier configurations with the previous X1E gen4.
 However, the fact that the entire series is now about 100 grams heavier than before might suggest the same cooling module on all variants, and that could translate into solid thermal performance on the Core i7+3050Ti base models.

 Even with these unknowns, the ThinkPad X1 Extreme is definitely one of the most interesting laptops in this niche right now.
-Previously, it fared against the Dell XPS series, the HP EliteBooks, and the Asus ZenBook Pros, but Lenovo pushed the throttle with the gen4 and now this gen5 update, including much more powerful specs in this compact chassis than those other series offer these days.
+Previously, it fared against the Dell XPS series (2022 XPS 15 review available here), the HP EliteBooks, and the Asus ZenBook Pros, but Lenovo pushed the throttle with the gen4 and now this gen5 update, including much more powerful specs in this compact chassis than those other series offer these days.